Stellar initial mass function in the 100-pc solar neighbourhood: Introduction

-In this study, we intend to use the most up-to-date, largest, and the most complete sample with photometric and astrometric observation in the solar neighbourhood to remeasure the stellar IMF for the field stars in this region.
-In the model, the effects of Malmquist bias, Lutz-Kelker bias, the variation of mass-luminosity relation (MLR) for stars with different metallicity, and the effect of multiple systems will be handled comprehensively.
-In Sec.\ref{sec:data} we describe the observational data, what cuts we have done, and how we check the quality and completeness of the data.
-In Sec.\ref{sec:method} we present our analysis methods, including clarification of basic definitions, procedure of how we synthesize the field star population, and how we use Bayesian inference to obtain the posterior distributions of the parameters that we care for the solar neighbourhood field stars.
-In Sec.\ref{sec:res} we describe the basic results of our work.
-Furthermore, we investigate the reliability of the method through several tests, and listed some caveats in Sec.\ref{sec:dis}, and finally present our conclusions in Sec.\ref{sec:conclusion}.
+In this study, we use the most up-to-date, largest, and most complete sample with photometric and astrometric observations in the solar neighbourhood to remeasure the stellar IMF for field stars in this region.
+In our model, the effects of Malmquist bias, Lutz-Kelker bias, variations in the mass-luminosity relation (MLR) for stars of different metallicities, and the effects of multiple systems are comprehensively addressed.
+In \Cref{sec:data} we describe the observational data, the selection cuts applied, and how we assess the quality and completeness of the data.
+In \Cref{sec:method} we present our analysis methods, including clarification of basic definitions, the procedure for synthesizing the field star population, and how we use Bayesian inference to obtain posterior distributions for the parameters of interest for solar neighbourhood field stars.
+In \Cref{sec:res} we describe the primary results of our work.
+Furthermore, we investigate the reliability of the method through several tests and discuss caveats in \Cref{sec:dis}, before presenting our conclusions in \Cref{sec:conclusion}.